android/codelab-android-workmanager/README.md

 Java version
 --------------

-The Java version of this codelab is available under the `Java` branch of this repository.
+The Java version of this codelab is available under the [`Master`](https://github.com/googlecodelabs/android-workmanager/) branch of this repository.

 Introduction
 ------------